lmfit/uncertainties/_sources/user_guide.rst.txt

 The concept of comparing the magnitude of values with uncertainties is a bit complicated.
-That is, a Variable with a value of 25 +/- 10 might be greater than a Varitable with a value of 24 +/- 8 most of the time, but *sometimes* it might be less than it.
+That is, a Variable with a value of 25 +/- 10 might be greater than a Variable with a value of 24 +/- 8 most of the time, but *sometimes* it might be less than it.
 The :mod:`uncertainties` package takes the simple approach of comparing.
 That is